Standardized Images and Evaluation Metrics for Tomography: Materials and Methods

 Although an RoI is defined and processed as an image mask, it is not an additional image type but rather a flexible analytical tool within the evaluation framework.

-RoIs are defined on any reference image—e.g., the "Ideal Image"—and are subsequently applicable to all standardized images introduced in Section~\ref{sec:need_im} (Source, Detector, Ideal, Realistic) that represent the same imaged object or phantom.
+RoIs are defined on any reference image---e.g., the ``Ideal Image''---and are subsequently applicable to all standardized images introduced in Section~\ref{sec:need_im} (``Source'', ``Detector'', ``Ideal'', and ``Realistic'') that represent the same imaged object or phantom.
 The same RoI boundaries are then applied identically to each reconstruction to ensure reproducibility and strict comparability among methodologies.

-Because RoIs are defined purely in image space, they have \textbf{no corresponding sinogram}, underscoring that they operate as diagnostic tools rather than data representations.
+Because RoIs are defined purely in image space, they have no corresponding sinogram, underscoring that they operate as diagnostic tools rather than data representations.
 Each RoI is represented as a binary mask

 where denotes $\Omega$ the set of discrete pixel or voxel coordinates belonging to the RoI, and $\mathbb{Z}^n$ represents the n-dimensional integer lattice of the image grid (for planar and for volumetric data).
-Within each RoI, the quantitative metrics introduced in Sections~\ref{sec:gl_metr} and~\ref{sec:local_tools} can be recomputed to yield localized indicators of fidelity, for example

-These localized metrics quantify reconstruction accuracy exactly where it matters most, avoiding the averaging effects that can obscure deficiencies in global assessments.
+Within each RoI, the quantitative metrics introduced in Sections~\ref{sec:gl_metr} and~\ref{sec:local_tools} can be recomputed to yield localized indicators of fidelity, for example, These localized metrics quantify reconstruction accuracy exactly where it matters most, avoiding the averaging effects that can obscure deficiencies in global assessments.
 The selection of RoIs should be guided by the physical or diagnostic objectives of the study.